khakhalin/notes/keywords/job_search.md

 * Accent on practical technologists that academics almost never know: AWS, Docker, other cloud solutions
 * Remote industry collaborations, internships of sort, to place on the CV?
 Make it the top line, above the academic job.
 Anything consulting is good.
 * Kaggle: no need to win, but show that can do stuff that works

+Useful wording and targets:
+* A reasonable starting salary for a mid-level DS in NYC in 2021 is 120 (maybe as high as 140 least as an ask); maybe as low as 100 if it's a strategic choice for some strategic reasons.
+110 is a good starting number.
+In Germany, around 60, maybe down to 50 ([link](https://docs.google.com/spreadsheets/d/1cjwB_s4ya57auTjIw-OVjoR_3IDvLcELt9sK420fzbs/edit#gid=1485289967))
+* Python proficiency for a solid ex-academic: 7/10 or 8/10; or "confidently proficient, but lacking production quality professional experience".

 # Job boards